signmotion/uni_color_model/README.md

 - Feautures for this package into `README`.

 - Dependency to `collection` package.
-We can without it.
+We can do without.

 - Check out the Web platform.
 - Converters between models.
 See [1](https://pub.dev/packages/color_models), [2](https://dev.to/bytebodger/determining-the-rgb-distance-between-two-colors-4n91), [3](https://github.com/MichaelFenwick/Color).